chameleon-hpc/samoa-chameleon/README.md

 # change to the scripts directoy
 cd scripts/claix

-# specify the paths to the Sam(oa)² and ASAGI main directory
+# specify the paths to the Sam(oa)² repository and ASAGI installation directory
+export SAMOA_DIR=/path/to/samoa
+export ASAGI_DATA_DIR=/path/to/asagi/dir
+# specify the path to a dummy output folder
-export OUTPUT_DIR=/path/to/temp/output/folder # not used but required by program export SAMOA_DIR=/path/to/samoa export ASAGI_DATA_DIR=/path/to/asagi/dir
+export OUTPUT_DIR=/path/to/temp/output/folder # in this configuration not used but still required by program

 # run the work-sharing version
 OMP_NUM_THREADS_VAR=11 NUM_RANKS=4 RUN_WS=1 ./samoa_run_intel.sh